 As the season went on, there were many fans for the Mets wanting to add Mike Moustakas from the Kansas City Royals.
-Mous has a strong 2017 season, as KC made one last run together, before free agency breaks up the team.
+Moustakas had a strong 2017 season, as the Royals made one last run together, before free agency breaks up the team.

 Spending $7 to $10 million on a starting pitcher takes away a large chunk of free agent cash, making Moustakas unlikely.